xthecoolboy/discord-bot-1222/README.md

 Universal discord bot to suite all of your needs.

-Want to use Ice?
-Invite link can be found on ice's [website](http://iceproductions.dev).
+Want to use Aztec?
+Invite link can be found on Aztec's [website](http://aztec.bot).

 ## Setting up